 One of our favorite natural resource companies, Ivanhoe has returned more than 146 percent in the past six months alone as investors anticipate the start of production at the Kakula Mine, which has the potential to become the world’s second-largest copper mining complex, with annual output projected to be 800,000 metric tonnes a year.

-The Bureau of Labor Statistics released the January Consumer Price Index data this morning.
-The year-over-year non-seasonally adjusted Headline CPI came in at 2.49%, up from 2.29% the previous month.
-Year-over-year Core CPI (ex Food and Energy) came in at 2.26%, unchanged from the previous month and above the Fed's 2% PCE target.
+The Bureau of Labor Statistics released the August Consumer Price Index data this morning.
+The year-over-year non-seasonally adjusted Headline CPI came in at 1.31%, up from 0.99% the previous month.
+Year-over-year Core CPI (ex Food and Energy) came in at 1.74%, up from 1.57% the previous month and below the Fed's 2% PCE target.